fuzzylabs/awesome-open-mlops/README.md

 # What is MLOps anyway?

 MLOps (machine learning operations) is a discipline that helps people to train, deploy and run machine learning models successfully in production environments.
 Because this is a new and rapidly-evolving field, there are a lot of tools out there, and new ones appear all the time.
-If we've missed any, then please do raise a pull request!
+If we've missed any, then please do raise a pull request! (but please ensure it meets the definitions of open source below).

 # What counts as open source?

 In deciding what to include in this list we apply 3 criteria.

-## Fits the definition
+**Fits the definition**

 Rather than invent our own definition, we defer to the Open Source Initiative's [definition of open source](https://opensource.org/osd).
 The OSI have laid out a set of clear and unambiguous requirements for something to be considered free _and_ open source.

-## Open source license
+**Open source license**

 So it follows that any OSI-approved license is acceptable, with examples including the various Apache, GPL, and BSD licenses.
 But this also means there are licenses that we don't include, such as the increasingly-popular Server Side Public License; to understand why, see the [OSI's writeup on the subject](https://opensource.org/node/1099).

-## Batteries included
+**Batteries included**

 We only list tools that are fully-functional and able to stand on their own.
 Some vendors offer limited open source versions of their tools, but ultimately those vendors want to guide you towards a SaaS offering.
 Sometimes there's a genuinely open-source client, but a proprietary server, meaning that the tool is not truly stand-alone.
 Everything in this collection come complete with _"batteries included"_.